 Principal, Blackwell Structural Engineers

 Christian Bellini began his engineering career in 1995 at a small structural engineering firm called Blackwell.
-Today, he is a principal at the same firm, now with a staff of 60 with offices in Toronto, Waterloo, Victoria and Halifax.
+Today, he is a principal at the same firm, now with a staff of 60 with offices in Toronto, Waterloo, and Halifax.
 Blackwell encourages a high level of engineering engagement at all levels, allowing him to do engineering design daily in addition to his administrative duties.

 Appointed to the Board of Directors of Engineers Canada in 2018 and again in 2022, he has served terms on the CEQB and FAR Committee.
 He currently chairs the Collaboration Task Force.
-He has contributed to various Engineers Canada initiatives, including competency-based experience assessment, the Canadian Framework for Licensure and as vice chair of PEO’s 30 x 30 Task Force.
+He has contributed to various Engineers Canada initiatives, including competency-based experience assessment, the Canadian Framework for Licensure and as vice chair of PEO’s 30 by 30 Task Force.

 Bellini has taught structures courses at the University of Waterloo and Laurentian University.
 He is also frequently invited as a guest critic at Architecture Studio Reviews at University of Toronto, Ryerson and Dalhousie.